The Palona Cave Walk is a hidden gem in Royal National Park, featuring beautiful rainforest scenery, a large cave, and a small cascading waterfall.

 Track Notes

-The walking track to the Palona Cave is relatively easy, but the second part of the track can be a bit rough and somewhat overgrown.
+The walking track to the Palona Cave is relatively easy, but the second part can be rough and somewhat overgrown.

-Solid hiking shoes are recommended, and bring a bottle of water, especially on those warmer summer days.
+We recommend wearing solid hiking shoes and bringing a bottle of water, especially on those warmer summer days.
 The walk can be completed in under two hours, including browsing time.

-If you’d like to extend this walk, it’s recommended to return via the Forest Path walking trail, which equates to an extra 4 km of hiking.
+If you’d like to extend this walk, we recommend returning via the Forest Path walking trail, which equates to an extra 4 km of hiking.

 Lady Carrington Drive